Federal Minimum Wage History by Year

 How many workers earn the federal minimum?

 To see how a wage translates to take-home pay after federal, state, and FICA taxes, use our paycheck calculator.
+If you are checking a real check, the pay-stub review guide shows where to verify the pay period, hours, rate, overtime, taxes, deductions, and net pay.
 To compare how state taxes change the picture for similar gross wages, see the state tax comparison.
 For sources and update cadence, see our methodology.

 Related Calculators